phuptqn/wpExtra/wp-content/plugins/so-widgets-bundle/readme.txt

 3. An example of the button widget.

 == Changelog ==

+== 1.17.11 - 09 December 2020 ==
+* Google Maps: Added Map Style button styling.
+* Accordion: Submitted contact forms added to Accordion will now open the panel on load.
+* Tabs: Prevented the Scroll To setting from affecting the currently selected tab.
+* Image Grid: Use image title as item label if set.
+* Developer: jQuery updates for WordPress 5.6.
+* Developer: Set Slider background image loading to Eager.
+* Developer: Exposed Google Maps instances.
+Once set up, maps can be accessed via `sowb.SiteOriginGoogleMapInstances`.
+* Developer: Add a Google Maps `maps_loaded` event that triggers after all of the Google Maps have finished being set up.

+== 1.17.10 - 13 November 2020 ==
+* TinyMCE: Resolved issue with the Add Media button.

+== 1.17.9 - 12 November 2020 ==
+* Block Editor: Resolved widget preview issue.
+* Elementor: Minor admin styling improvements.
+* Google Maps: Added a new global consent setting `Require consent before loading Maps API` at `Plugins > SiteOrigin Widgets > Google Maps`.
+* Posts Carousel: Added a `Link target` setting.
+* Video Player: Mute self hosted videos set to autoplay.
+* Tabs: Added a new global setting `Scroll top` at `Plugins > SiteOrigin Widgets > Tabs` to disable scrolling when changing tabs.
+* Accordion: Added a new global setting `Scroll top` at `Plugins > SiteOrigin Widgets > Accordion` to disable scrolling when changing accordions.
+* Posts Carousel: Added a new `Slides to scroll` setting for desktop, tablet, and mobile.
+* Safari: Ensured the Hero can save when used at `Appearance > Widgets`.
+* Updated the widget title field to allow HTML in all SiteOrigin widgets.
+* Changed to `enqueue` Google Fonts rather than `@import`.

+== 1.17.8 - 28 September 2020 ==
+* Image: Prevent image stretching while using Safari

+== 1.17.7 - 10 September 2020 ==
+* Hero and Layout Sliders: Disable image preload for images added to frames.
+* Resolved a preview issue with widgets that attempt to render sub widgets but don't output them.
+* Contact Form: Added a field max-width setting.
+* Resolved a jQuery Migrate notice on the global widget settings page at `Plugins > SiteOrigin Widgets`.
+* Media field: Enhancements to improve usability.
+* Disabled Settings buttons while saving global widget settings at `Plugins > SiteOrigin Widgets`.
+* State Emitters: Added an animation to conditional settings.
+* Posts Carousel: Prevented blank slides loading after all posts are loaded.
+* Posts Carousel: Added a new Design settings section and settings.
+* Posts Carousel: Ensured the correct navigation buttons are hidden when multiple carousels are in use.
+* IE 11: Prevented images from exceeding the widget container.
+* Removed wpColorPickerL10n if WP >= 5.5.

+== 1.17.6 - 17 August 2020 ==
+* Hero and Layout Sliders: Disabled lazy loading for images added to the slide content area.
+* Slider: Disabled lazy loading in the Block Editor.

+== 1.17.5 - 12 August 2020 ==
+* Slider: Disable WordPress 5.5 Lazy Loading.

+== 1.17.4 - 06 August 2020 ==
+* Post Carousel: Improved support for multiple carousel widgets on the same page.
+* Post Carousel: Improved mobile support.
+* Sliders: Added `Autoplay` and `Autoplay Pause on Hover` settings to the Slider, Layout Slider and Hero widgets.
+* Features: Allowed shortcodes to be used in the Text field.
+* Contact Form: Fix to ensure the correct fields are passed to Akismet.

+== 1.17.3 - 23 July 2020 ==
+* Reverted: Features: Prevented icon overlapping text in edge cases.
+* Social Media Buttons: Added TikTok.
+* Button: Removed `:visited` color targeting.
+* Button: Set hover background color defaults.
+* Carousel: Improved multi-carousel support.
+* Carousel: Triggered click on swipe for mobile devices.
+* Carousel: Contextualized variables as needed.
+* Carousel: Find the `ItemWidth` as needed rather than predefining it.

+== 1.17.2 - 21 July 2020 ==
+* Resolved button Less CSS bug.

+== 1.17.1 - 20 July 2020 ==
+* Post Carousel: Prevented all posts from outputting. `10` will be output at a time if `Posts per page` isn't set.
+* Post Carousel: Inlined navigation buttons if a title is set.
+* Updated the Google Fonts array.
+* Editor: Added `wp_filter_content_tags` function.
+* Updated [Packery](https://packery.metafizzy.co/) to latest version.
+* Simple Masonry: Added a `Layout origin` setting.
+* Testimonials: Set testimonial text width to `100%`.
+* Updated Font Awesome to latest version.
+* Image: Added `siteorigin_widgets_image_args` filter allowing adjust all of the widget arguments and attributes.
+* Simple Masonry: Added external image support.
+* Code Form Field: Removed HTML sanitization.
+* Tabs: Added smooth scroll to tab when linked to.
+* Added `font-display: block` to all font icons.
+* Widget Block: Added `Additional CSS Classes` output.
+* Button: Added Button hover style settings.
+* Features: Prevented icon overlapping text in edge cases.
+* Post Carousel: Resolved IE 11 JavaScript error.
+* Post Carousel: Vertically align navigation icons and title when title present.
+* Editor: Added `noreferrer` to any target links preventing Layout block failing validation when `target=_blank` link added.
+* Hero: Prevented buttons from loading when buttons shortcode isn't added.
+* Post Carousel: Added a `Link target` setting.
+* Post Carousel: Disable button navigation if number of visible posts is more than total posts.
+* Mobile: Improved admin form field responsive behavior.
+* Updated Font Awesome from `5.13.0` to `5.14.0`.

+== 1.17.0 - 22 May 2020 ==
+* Simple Masonry: Added a preloader and related settings.
+* Post Carousel: Migrated to Slick Carousel.
+* Post Carousel: Added RTL support.
+* Icon: Added Title field.
+* Minor admin interface styling fixes.
+* Price Table: Added title for the feature hover text.
+* Testimonials: Added `Equalize testimonial height` setting.
+* Testimonials: Fixed user image alignment.
+* Switched to Wikimedia's fork of less.php.
+* Added error suppression for external Less library.

+== 1.16.1 - 20 April 2020 ==
+* Accordion: When hiding panels, only search the current accordion and not nested accordions.
+* Slider Widgets: Removed slide navigation numbers from excerpt output.
+* Added support for custom icon styles.
+* Tabs: Fixed top/bottom tab alignment when tab position is set to right/left.
+* Post Carousel: Prevent themes from adjusting the thumbnail top margin.
+* Improved the reliability of widget description translations.
+Updated various widget descriptions.
+* Editor: Resolved the notice appearing when post meta wasn't available.
+* Simple Masonry: Item labels - If the item title field isn't populated use the image title field.
+* Hero: Added a setting to vertically align the slide contents.
+* Updated jQuery TouchSwipe.
+* Sliders: Fixed pagination spacing when HTML optimization is in use.
+* Layout Slider: Set frame labels based on the content inserted.
+* Slider: Set frame labels based on the content inserted.
+* Contact Form: Added placeholder support to the dropdown select field.
+Used if the field label position is set to Inside.
+* Contact Form: Added Required support for the dropdown select field.
+* FontAwesome: Moved Brands to the last position in dropdown list.
+* Layout Slider: Added a setting to vertically align the slide contents.

 = 1.16.0 - 11 February 2020 =
 * Block Editor: Fixed widget select field width and alignment.